Cruiser: Strike cruisers

 An alternative development path for guided-missile cruisers was represented by ships armed with heavy long-range anti-ship missiles, primarily developed in the Soviet Union with a focus on combating aircraft carriers.
-Starting in 1962, four ships of Project 58 (NATO designation: Kynda) entered service.
+Starting in 1962, four Project 58 (NATO designation: Kynda) cruisers entered service.
 They were armed with eight P-35 missile launchers with a range of 250 km and a twin launcher for M-1 Volna anti-aircraft missiles.
 With a moderate full displacement of 5,350 tons, they were initially intended to be classified as destroyers but ultimately entered service as guided-missile cruisers.
 During this period, designs for larger cruisers, such as Project 64 and the nuclear-powered Project 63 (with 24 anti-ship missiles), were also developed.
 However, their construction was abandoned due to high costs and vulnerability to air attacks due to the shortcomings of available anti-aircraft missiles.

-The next built type was four ships of Project 1134 (NATO designation: Kresta I) with a displacement of 7,500 tons, equipped with four P-35 anti-ship missile launchers and two Volna anti-aircraft missile launchers.
+The next built type was four Project 1134 cruisers (NATO designation: Kresta I) with a displacement of 7,500 tons, equipped with four P-35 anti-ship missile launchers and two Volna anti-aircraft missile launchers.
 These were transitional types with lesser strike capabilities and were initially classified as large anti-submarine ships but were reclassified as guided-missile cruisers in 1977.

 In the 1980s, before the dissolution of the Soviet Union, only three guided-missile cruisers of the new generation Project 1164 (Slava class) with a full displacement of 11,300 tons were completed out of a longer planned series.
-They carried 16 Bazalt anti-ship missile launchers and eight vertical launchers for long-range Fort anti-aircraft missiles.
-The pinnacle of development for cruisers designed to engage surface ships, while also protecting fleet formations from aircraft and submarines, was the four large nuclear-powered cruisers of Project 1144 (Kirov class) from the 1980s.
+They carried 16 P-500 Bazalt anti-ship missile launchers and eight vertical launchers for long-range S-300 Fort anti-aircraft missiles.
+The pinnacle of development for cruisers designed to engage surface ships, while also protecting fleet formations from aircraft and submarines, was the four large nuclear-powered Project 1144 (Kirov class) cruisers from the 1980s.
 These were officially classified as "heavy nuclear guided-missile cruisers".
-With a full displacement of up to 25,000 tons, they were armed with 20 Granit heavy anti-ship missile launchers, 12 vertical launchers for long-range Fort anti-aircraft missiles, and short-range missiles.
+With a full displacement of up to 25,000 tons, they were armed with 20 P-700 Granit heavy anti-ship missile launchers, 12 vertical launchers for long-range S-300F anti-aircraft missiles, and short-range missiles.
 For anti-submarine warfare, they were equipped with rocket-torpedo launchers and three helicopters, and their crew numbered up to 744 people.
 In English-language literature, they are sometimes referred to as "battlecruisers", although this designation lacks official justification.

 The ship Muntenia, with a displacement of 5,790 tons, was constructed and built in Romania in the 1980s.
 It was initially somewhat ambitiously designated as a light helicopter cruiser but was reclassified as a destroyer in 1990, along with a name change.
 The ship and its classification reflected the ambitions of dictator Nicolae Ceaușescu amid limited industrial capabilities.
 It carried eight Soviet P-20M medium-range anti-ship missiles but lacked anti-aircraft missile armament and was equipped with two light helicopters without means for long-range anti-submarine warfare.

 Operators

 Few cruisers are still operational in the world's navies.
-Those that remain in service today are:
+Those that remain in operational service today are: